 Lower Middle Grade:

 Here is the kidlit genre where you will find your animal stories, your family-friendly read-alouds, your younger protagonists, and your shorter-length MG books.
 These books tend to have more illustrations than standard MG.
-The target audience is 7 to 10.

 A few examples of Lower Middle Grade: